 We shared some cool color science experiments for kids, today we share some more science experiments for kids to learn about one of the senses via eyes: science experiments about light.
-There are many kids can learn about light.
+These can be easily built into the Five Senses unit.
+There are many topics kids can learn about light.
 Today we share some ideas for kids to learn about prisms, light reflection, UV light, fluorescent light, phosphorescent light, and bioluminescence light.

 Kids science experiments about light